1. Statement

 Child-on-child/peer-on-peer abuse falls under the wider remit of child protection and safeguarding.
 Ashbourne’s Designated Safeguarding Lead (DSL) and deputies (DDSL), in consultation with other senior management, take the lead responsibility for safeguarding and child protection at the College, in collaboration with the local authority and other relevant external agencies and safeguarding partnerships.

 All staff are required to complete relevant safeguarding training as directed by the DSL within the agreed time period, and keep up -to -date with any relevant safeguarding and child protection developments.
-Section 7 of the Child Protection and Safeguarding Policy sets out what is expected of staff in terms of their responsibilities to keep students safe and the procedures to deal with any concerns.
-All staff must also be familiar with Keeping Children Safe in Education, particularly part 1 and Annex A.
+The Child Protection and Safeguarding Policy, section 7, sets out what is expected of staff in terms of their responsibilities to keep students safe and the procedures to deal with any concerns.
+All staff must also be familiar with Keeping Children Safe in Education, particularly part 1.

 It is important that all staff understand their responsibility to: